Pelicot rape case: Impact of the trial

-Other charges against Dominique Pelicot
+Other allegations against Dominique Pelicot

-While on remand, Dominique was charged with the rape and murder of 23-year-old estate agent Sophie Narme in Paris in 1991 and with the attempted rape of a 19-year-old estate agent Estella B. in Villeparisis, Seine-et-Marne in 1999.
+While on remand, Dominique was named as a suspect in the rape and murder of 23-year-old estate agent Sophie Narme in Paris in 1991, and the attempted rape of a 19-year-old estate agent Estella B. in Villeparisis, Seine-et-Marne in 1999.
 Both women had been showing a man around an apartment when they were attacked.
-Charges were brought by the cold case unit at Nanterre.
+He was questioned by the cold case unit at Nanterre.
 Dominique initially denied both crimes but admitted the attempted rape when told that his DNA matched a sample taken at the scene.
 The woman had been drugged with ether but had managed to fight back and escape.
 The DNA match had previously been noted when he was arrested for upskirting in Collégien in 2010, but at that time the police failed to pursue the matter.
 Dominique continued to deny the rape and murder of Sophie Narme; a DNA sample taken from the scene had been lost.
 In March 2025, the Pelicots' daughter, Caroline, filed a complaint against her father for sexual abuses.

 In popular media

 In 2022, the Pelicots' daughter, who uses the pseudonym Caroline Darian (a combination of the name of her brothers, David and Florian), published a book about the case titled Et j'ai cessé de t'appeler Papa ('And I Stopped Calling You Dad').
 She also established a non-profit organisation called M'endors Pas ('Don't Sedate Me') to raise awareness of drug-facilitated sexual assault.
 The book was translated in English in January 2025 under the title I'll Never Call Him Dad Again.
 In that same month Darian recorded an interview with the BBC that was broadcast on January 11 as Pelicot Trial: the Daughter's story.
 She told Emma Barnett on the Today programme that she suspected her father had raped her: "I know that he drugged me, probably for sexual abuse.
 But I don't have any evidence".

 ITN Productions and Channel 5 released a documentary on the Pelicot case titled The Pelicot Rape Case: A Town on Trial on 11 December 2024 in the UK.
 Caroline Darian will narrate a documentary made by France Télévisions.
+In 2025, "Le Procès Pelicot" ("The Pelicot Trial") a play written by Servane Dècle and Milo Rau and directed by Rau follows the trial and includes excerpts from real court documents.
+A version in Serbian was also played at BITEF in Belgrade in December of the same year.